Columbus Blue Jackets Radio Network

 The Eldorado Gaming Scioto Downs Columbus Blue Jackets Radio Network is an American radio network consisting of 36 radio stations which carry coverage of the Columbus Blue Jackets, a professional hockey team in the National Hockey League.

-Columbus radio stations WBNS and WBNS-FM serve as the network's two flagship stations; WXZX also serves as an alternate flagship in the event of schedule overlaps with Ohio State Sports Network football or basketball programming on both WBNS and WBNS-FM.
+Columbus radio stations WBNS and WBNS-FM serve as the network's two flagship stations; WODC also serves as an alternate flagship in the event of schedule overlaps with Ohio State Sports Network football or basketball programming on both WBNS and WBNS-FM.
 The network also includes 18 affiliates in the U.S. states of Ohio and West Virginia: 14 AM stations, 8 of which extend their signals with low-power FM translators; and 4 full-power FM stations.

 Bob McElligott serves as the play-by-play announcer; in addition to his duties, McElligott also handles the pre- and post-game shows alongside Dylan Tyrer.
 Eldorado Gaming Scioto Downs racino owns the naming rights to the network.